mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step4.md

-Let's now install kubectx.
-List the content of the home and run the kubectx.sh script
+We have placed a script in the home user directory to install `kubectx`, Let's run it:

 `ls -la && ./kubectx.sh`{{execute}}

-When the installion is done, run the kubectx to list all the contexts:
+When the installion is done, type the kubectx command to list all the contexts:

 `kubectx`{{execute}}

-Notice that the current context is highlighted in yellow
+Notice that the current active context `kubernetes-admin@kubernetes` is highlighted in yellow

-To switch between contexts, use `kubectx CONTEXT NAME`
+To switch between contexts, type  `kubectx CONTEXT NAME`

-- Let's switch to the dev-context:
+Let's switch to the dev-context:

 `kubectx dev-context`{{execute}}

-- Let's switch back to the kubernetes context:
+Let's switch back to the kubernetes context:

 `kubectx kubernetes-admin@kubernetes`{{execute}}

 This saves a lot of time from typing the long `kubectl config  use-context CONTEXTNAME` command.